Peter A Allard School of Law

 Marie-Andrée Plante

 Marie-Andrée Plante has been a professor at the Faculty of Law at the Université de Sherbrooke since 2023.
-Her teaching focuses on the foundations of law, property law, as well as legal methodology and writing.
+Her teaching focuses on legal theory, property law, and legal methodology and writing.
+Her research explores subjects such as the concept of “victimhood” in law, sexual and intimate partner violence, animal law, and the intersections between law, culture, and the humanities.

 • Centre for Feminist Legal Studies